richard-allen/ds18b20/README.md

 * -M = Maximum temperature for nagios checking (only used with -p)

 Additionally these arguments can also be set in a config file (/etc/ds18b20.cfg).
+See example ds18b20.cfg file to see how it's configured.

 RRD support is still pending.